 The active term is suspended if an offender is sentenced to an intermediate or community punishment.
-However, if these offenders fail to obey conditions required as part of their punishment, the conditions may be increased, the offender may be held in contempt of court and be incarcerated for up to 30 days in jail, the judge may order felons to serve a period of confinement for 90 days and misdemeanants to serve a period of confinement for up to 90 days, or the judge, in limited circumstances, may revoke probation and impose an active sentence.
+However, if these offenders fail to obey conditions required as part of their punishment, the conditions may be increased, the offender may be held in contempt of court and be incarcerated for up to 30 days in jail, the judge may order felons to serve a period of confinement for 90 days and misdemeanants to serve a period of confinement for no more than six days per month during any three separate months, or the judge, in limited circumstances, may revoke probation and impose an active sentence.
 If the prison terms are activated, felony offenders must serve 100% of the minimum term and may serve up to the maximum term; misdemeanor offenders must serve the entire jail sentence unless the sheriff awards earned time credits.
 Offenders know that if they fail to abide by the conditions of their non-prison punishments, they face certain imprisonment.